Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       default: 0
       datatype: number
       description: |
-        Use this parameter to adjust clock skew between the token issuer and Kong.
-The value is added to token's `exp` claim before checking token expiry against Kong servers' current time in seconds.
+        Adjusts clock skew between the token issuer and Kong.
+The value is added to the token's `exp` claim before checking token expiry against Kong servers' current time in seconds.
 You can disable access token `expiry` verification altogether with `config.verify_access_token_expiry`.
     - name: access_token_scopes_required
       required: false
       default:
       datatype: array of string elements
       description: |
         Specify the required values (or scopes) that are looked from a claim specified by `config.access_token_scopes_claim`.
+For example,
-E.g. `[ "employee demo-service", "superadmin" ]` which can be given as `"employee demo-service,superadmin"` (form post) would mean that claim need to have values `"employee"` and `"demo-service"` **OR** that the claim need to have value of `"superadmin"` to be successfully authorized for the upstream access.
+        `[ "employee demo-service", "superadmin" ]` can be given as `"employee demo-service,superadmin"` (form post) would mean that the claim needs to have values `"employee"` and `"demo-service"` **OR** that the claim needs to have the value of `"superadmin"` to be successfully authorized for the upstream access.
 If required scopes are not found in access token, the plugin responds with `403 Forbidden`.
     - name: access_token_scopes_claim
       required: false